The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 If $Y$ is fibrant, then by Definition \ref{defn:cylindrical}, $\partial \colon PY \twoheadrightarrow Y \times Y$ is a fibration and $\partial_0 \colon PY \fwto Y$ is a trivial fibration, proving the first two statements.
 If $Z$ is fibrant, then the projection $\pi \colon Z \times Y \twoheadrightarrow Y$ is a fibration as well, proving the third statement. \end{proof}

 \begin{rmk} By Lemma \ref{lem:cylindrical-slicing}, Construction \ref{con:path-space} can be implemented in slice categories.
-Given a map $f \colon Z \to Y$ over $X$, the \textbf{fibred Brown factorization} is defined by implementing the Brown factorization construction in the slice over $X$.
-This factors the graph of $f$, regarded as a morphism with codomain $Z \times_X Y$, through a pullback of the fibred path object:
+Given a map $f \colon Z \to Y$ lying over $X$ via $g \colon Y \to X$, the \textbf{fibred Brown factorization} is defined by implementing the Brown factorization construction in the slice over $X$.
+This factors the graph of $f$, regarded as a morphism with codomain $Z \times_X Y$, through a pullback of the fibred path object as displayed below-left:

-In this setting, Lemma \ref{lem:mapping-path-space-fibrations} specializes to tell us that \begin{enumerate} \item when $g$ is a fibration, $\langle q_f, p_f\rangle \colon B_X f \to Z\times_X Y$ is a fibration, \item when $g$ is a fibration, $q_f \colon B_X f \to Z$ is a trivial fibration, \item when $g$ and $gf$ are both fibrations, $p_f \colon B_X f \to Y$ is a fibration. \end{enumerate} \end{rmk}
+By interchange of the pullback constructing the Brown factorization with pullback to the slice over $X$, the fibred Brown factorization is a pullback of the non-fibred Brown factorization as indicated in the right diagram above.
+Here the right-hand rectangle is formed by applying the non-fibred Brown factorization to the commutative square from $f$ to the identity on $X$.

-Note that the fibred Brown factorization of a fibred map is stable under pullback along any map into the base object:
+In this setting, Lemma \ref{lem:mapping-path-space-fibrations} specializes to tell us that \begin{enumerate} \item when $g$ is a fibration, $(q_f, p_f) \colon B_X f \to Z \times_X Y$ is a fibration, \item when $g$ is a fibration, $q_f \colon B_X f \to Z$ is a trivial fibration, \item when $g$ and $gf$ are both fibrations, $p_f \colon B_X f \to Y$ is a fibration. \end{enumerate} \end{rmk}